mattpe/ucad/06-database-api.md

   FROM Likes GROUP BY media_id
   ORDER BY likes DESC LIMIT 1;

+-- Count the number of media items each user has SELECT Users.username, COUNT(MediaItems.media_id) AS NumberOfMediaItems FROM Users
+  JOIN MediaItems ON Users.user_id = MediaItems.user_id
+  GROUP BY Users.username;

 -- select username who have most likes for their media items SELECT username, COUNT(media_id) AS likes
   FROM Likes